Sizing Guide

 Personal choice does play a factor

-Bikes are designed to have their saddles raised.
-That is to have some of the seat post showing.
+Bikes are designed to have their saddles raised, to have some of the seat post showing.
 The amount riders wish to raise or lower their saddles is a matter of personal choice.
-Some riders like the saddle to be higher than the handle bars which means their hands are low when riding, giving them an aerodynamic position.
-Others may prefer or can only ride ride with their hands around the level of the saddle height, giving a more upright position.
+Some riders like the saddle to be higher than the handlebars which means their hands are low when riding, giving them a more aerodynamic position.
+Others may prefer to, or can only, ride with their hands around the level of the saddle height, resulting in a more upright position.

-Your measurements, flexibility, age, confidence, riding style, new bicycle choice will play a part in sizing correctly.
-For a general guide follow our chart below.
+Your measurements, flexibility, age, confidence, riding style, new bicycle choice, will all play a part in sizing up your bike correctly.
+For a general guide, follow our charts below.
 Please remember that these are only guidelines and personal opinions may differ.
-We are always happy to discuss frame sizes with you - please contact us.
+We are always happy to discuss frame sizes with you, and the differences between one manufacturer and the next - please contact us.

 Off-Road MTB

-When riding off-road it is important to have a slightly smaller frame than you would for normal road riding.
-This is for 2 reasons, firstly to increase the amount of clearance you have over the crossbar to a minimum of 3 inches and secondly, a smaller frame will handle better over more challenging terrain.
-This will put you in a slightly more forward position with seat-post height extended.
+When riding off-road, it is important to have a slightly smaller frame compared to what you would typically use for road riding.
+This is for 2 reasons.
+Firstly, to increase the amount of clearance you have over the crossbar, to a minimum of around 3 inches.
+Then, secondly, riding a smaller frame will handle far better over more challenging terrain than a larger one.
+This will also put you in a slightly more forward position, with the seat-post at its optimal extension.

 Feet & Inches Inches Inches